Price Chopper (Northeastern United States): Slogans

-Ownership

-Currently, 100% of all voting common shares of The Golub Corporation are controlled by a select few members of the Golub family.
-Golub is one of the leading employers in the Capital District of New York.
-Former CEO and current Chairman Neil Golub is a well-known philanthropist in the region.
-Price Chopper's charitable arm, the Golub Foundation, sponsors many special events such as the Empire State Plaza's annual Independence Day celebration in Albany, New York.

 Brands and campaigns

 Price Chopper has four private label brands: PICS by Price Chopper (main brand being phased in, replacing Price Chopper brand), Price Chopper (main brand used on most food products, being phased out with the transition to Market 32), Price Chopper Naturals (some organic products, being phased out), and Central Market Classics (upscale brand, used on higher-end foods and currently phased out).
 Other brands are sourced from Topco Associates, including TopCare (health and beauty products), Full Circle (natural and organic products), Valu Time (value-priced brand, often made using cheaper ingredients), and Simply Done (paper products, cleaning products, storage solutions, etc.)

 From 2007 to 2015, the company had used a summer campaign to promote its fresh meats and produce, known simply as "Price Chopper House of BBQ."
 Accompanying this campaign, the company used the slogan "not cooking tonight... we’re grilling tonight" in jingles.
 The campaign mainly featured jazz musician Melvin Sparks until his death in 2011.
 For 2016, the House of BBQ was dropped from advertising in favor of a new campaign called "Summertime: Savor Every Moment."